10 Free Kwanzaa Worksheets & Coloring Pages

 Kikombe cha Umoja

-Kikombe cha Umoja is a Swahili term that translates to “Unity Cup” in English.
+Kikombe cha Umoja translates to “Unity Cup” in English.

-It refers to a special cup that is used during Kwanzaa celebrations to emphasize the principle of “Umoja.”
-Which means unity, one of the Nguzo Saba (Seven Principles of Kwanzaa).
+This special cup is used during Kwanzaa celebrations to emphasize the principle of Umoja, which focuses on unity.

 KWANZAA COLORING WORKSHEET